chaosmaou/wivrn-guide/README.md

 If your GPU hardware doesn't support AV1, use H265 as fallback instead.

 You can try switching your codec to h.264 to get a reduction in latency, but note that you may see more banding in gradients if you do so.
 (This is true even on 8 bit displays!)

+I personally set mine as seen in the image above for my AMD GPU to ensure I am always using hardware acceleration.

+- Autostart application:

+This allows you to launch a specific game or application once WiVRn has successfully connected to your computer.
+This is very useful, for instance when setting up wlx-overlay-s as covered in the later part of the guide.

+- OpenVR compatibility library:

+One of the major advantages to using the WiVRn flatpak is that it already comes bundled with xrizer, which will allow you to play certain games that normally require OpenVR/Steam VR such as Half Life:Alyx in OpenXR instead, completely removing the need for Steam VR to even be installed.

 ---